 What happens in this step?
 The flavor layers we just built will now be consolidated into a homogenous dressing.

-Add the cubed bread and stir to thoroughly combine all the ingredients. (see Hints and Tips about the liquid).
+- Add the cubed bread and stir to thoroughly combine all the ingredients. (see Hints and Tips about the liquid).

-Once everything is completely combined, remove the pan from the heat.
+- Once everything is completely combined, remove the pan from the heat.
 Cover it and let it sit for about 10 minutes while all the liquid is absorbed and the ingredients get to know each other.

 Time to Bake

+- After the dressing has sat for 10 minutes, fold it into the 9” X 13” prepared baking dish.
 Place the baking dish in the 350-degree preheated oven and bake for 30 to 40 minutes, until firm and golden brown on top.
 If it’s getting too brown, place some aluminum foil over it.
-Remove the Dressing from the oven and let it cool for five minutes before serving.

 Sign up for my email notifications of new recipes and posts right HERE.

-Check out these other Holiday Dressings from Sweet Daddy D:
+More Holiday Dressings from Sweet Daddy D:

 In the mood for more Creole and Cajun dishes??
 Check these out: